slowernews/wisdom-tldr/chapters/chapter_3_action.md

 ### On deceiving

 <!--
-> *"I don't know why people are so keen to put the details of their private life in public; they forget that invisibility is a superpower."
+> *"I don’t know why people are so keen to put the details of their private life in public; they forget that invisibility is a superpower."
 -- Banksy*
 > *"The first principle is that you must not fool yourself - and you are the easiest person to fool."
 -- Richard Feynman*